Humidity Sensor: Classification, Package and Application

 4. Goods Storage

-Different goods have different adaptability to the environment.
-If the humidity is too high or too low, the goods will lose their original performance.
-For example, in areas with high humidity, the damage of electronic products in the warehouse is serious.
-Non-metallic parts will mold and deteriorate, and metal parts will corrode and rust.
+Different goods have different environmental adaptability.
+If humidity is too high or too low, goods will lose their original performance.
+For example, in high humidity areas, electronic products in warehouses suffer serious damage.
+Non-metallic parts will mold and deteriorate, while metal parts will corrode and rust.
+Modern warehouse management systems use humidity sensors for continuous monitoring and automated dehumidification control.

-Many precise instruments and equipment have high requirements on the working environment, and the environmental humidity must be controlled within a certain range to ensure normal operation and improve work efficiency and reliability.
-For example, the working humidity of the program-controlled telephone switchboard is preferably 55% ± 10%.
-If the temperature is too high, the insulation performance will be affected.
-If it is too low, static electricity will be easily generated, which will affect the normal operation.
+Many precision instruments and equipment have high requirements for working environments, and environmental humidity must be controlled within certain ranges to ensure normal operation and improve work efficiency and reliability.
+For example, program-controlled telephone switchboards work best at 55% ± 10% humidity.
+If humidity is too high, insulation performance is affected.
+If too low, static electricity is easily generated, affecting normal operation.
+Data centers and server rooms typically maintain 40-60%RH for optimal equipment performance and longevity.

 VI Matters Needing Attention